Dozens killed and injured in military attack on Myanmar refugee camp

 The camp near the Chinese border houses thousands of people displaced by decades of conflict.

-Dozens of people, including children, have been killed and injured in a military raid on a camp for internally displaced people in northern Myanmar near the border with China.
+At least 29 people, including children, have been killed in a military raid on a camp for internally displaced people in northern Myanmar near the border with China.

 Local media reported that the camp, near the town of Laiza in Kachin state, was hit late on Monday night.